There is an option now on your profile page

 - Badass Bookworm: Uryu is the best performing student of a 300-pupil year group and is also a star performer of the handicraft club.
 Despite his academic prowess, he's talented enough in battle to have one-shotted both a captain and that captain's bankai.
 He's also noted as being the strategist and thinker of Ichigo's group, relying heavily on being able to clinically analyse his opponent's abilities and strategise accordingly even when in the middle of battle.

 - Bad Liar: He doesn't know it, but he takes after his father in this regard.

 - He's not out in the middle of the night because he wants to help Rukia, he's just on the way home from the 24-hour crafts store.
 And he totally didn't grab that bag at home so he'd have an excuse.
 Not at all.

 - After he helps save Ichigo, his hands are shredded up so badly he comes to school with bandages up to the elbows.
 He tells the teacher he fell down the stairs.
 The entire class thinks he's a lousy liar and that no-one would believe his excuse.

-- Berserk Button: Ishida tends to react quite poorly to insults against the Quincies and especially his grandfather.
-And don't get him started on the evils of literal buttons.
+- Berserk Button: Ishida tends to react quite poorly to insults against the Quincies, it's why he's spent years disowning his Quincy-hating father.
+He especially can't tolerate insults regarding his beloved grandfather.
+More humorously, don't get him started on the evils of literal buttons.